-Following the onsite Manual Handling Risk & Ergonomic Assessment Consultancy our Leeds based Manual Handling Expert Alan Reed conducted in October 2013 with post consultancy manual handling risk reduction written report, Pukka Pies' Health & Safety Manager commenced a factory wide Bespoke Manual Handling Training Programme with Osteopathic Solutions for the production workforce in 2015, so that the company maintains its compliance under the Manual Handling Operations Regulations 1992.
+Following our onsite Manual Handling Risk & Ergonomic Assessment Consultancy our Leeds based Manual Handling Expert Alan Reed conducted in October 2013 with the (post consultancy) Manual Handling Risk Reduction written report, Pukka Pies' Health & Safety Manager commenced a factory wide Bespoke Manual Handling Training Programme with Osteopathic Solutions for the production workforce in 2015, so that Pukka Pies maintained its compliance under the Manual Handling Operations Regulations 1992.

-Pre-programme contact from Osteopathic Solutions' Director Gareth Milner with the Pukka Pies' Health & Safety Manager, ensured the employees would get the most from the job specific training and significant reductions in manual handling related injuries would result, due to the lack of space on the factory floor it was decided that a 'safe training zone' would be created away from the factory floor with a variety of factory floor loads and recreated tasks.
-This enabled the training not to get in the way of production and for our Manual Handling Expert Gareth Milner to get the message across in a quiet non-distracted training environment.
+Pre-programme contact from Osteopathic Solutions' Director Gareth Milner with the Pukka Pies' Health & Safety Manager, ensured the employees would get the most from the job specific training and significant reductions in manual handling related injuries would result.
+Due to the lack of space on the factory floor it was decided that a 'safe training zone' would be created away from the factory floor with a variety of factory floor loads and recreated tasks.
+This enabled the training not to get in the way of production demands and for our Manual Handling Expert Gareth Milner to get the message across in a quiet, non-distracted learning environment.

-Following the short briefing on basic anatomy of the back and biomechanics of injury in the classroom, postural awareness was performed by each attendee involving spinal forward bending, backward bending, side bending and twisting.
-Forward bending and twisting was then performed by each attendee, so that they could feel the 'pull' on the lower back (lumbar) soft tissues (muscles, tendons and ligaments).
-These movements were related to unsafe manual handling techniques and practices that are naturally performed.
-To warm up the leg muscles for the practical, 5 semi-squats and 5 deeper full-squats were then performed by each attendee making sure their feet were in a squat lifting position of
+Following the short briefing on basic anatomy of the back and biomechanics of injury in the classroom, postural awareness was performed by each attendee involving spinal forward and backward bending, side bending and twisting.
+Forward bending and twisting was then performed by each attendee, so that they could feel the 'pull' on the lower back soft tissues (muscles, tendons & ligaments).
+These movements were related to hazardous manual handling techniques and practices that are naturally performed.
+To warm up the leg muscles for the practical, 5 semi-squats and 5 full-squats were then performed by each attendee making sure their feet were in a squat lifting position of